kleister/kleister-api/README.md

 ## Install

-You can download prebuilt binaries from our [GitHub releases][releases], or you can use our Docker images published on [Docker Hub][dockerhub] or [Quay][quay].
+You can download prebuilt binaries from the [GitHub releases][releases] or from our [download site][downloads].
+If you prefer to use containers you could use our images published on [Docker Hub][dockerhub] or [Quay][quay].
+You are a Mac user?
+Just take a look at our [homebrew formula][homebrew].
 If you need further guidance how to install this take a look at our [documentation][docs].

 ## Development

 Make sure you have a working Go environment, for further reference or a guide take a look at the [install instructions][golang].
-This project requires Go >= v1.17, at least that's the version we are using.
+This project requires Go >= v1.18, at least that's the version we are using.

 ```console
 git clone https://github.com/kleister/kleister-api.git